-The Vehicle Stability Control (VSC) is installed in many Toyota & Lexus cars, and its job is to stabilize your car if it starts to slide in harsh climatic conditions.
+The Vehicle Stability Control (VSC) is installed in many Toyota & Lexus cars, and its job is to stabilize your car if it slides in harsh climatic conditions.

 When the VSC system realizes that the car is losing traction, it will automatically remove engine power for certain wheels to correct your vehicle.

-Therefore, it is vital to check the VSC system on your Toyota or Lexus whenever it starts to malfunction.
+Therefore, it is vital to check the VSC system on your Toyota or Lexus whenever it malfunctions.

-When the VSC Light appears on your dashboard, it means that there is an issue with your traction control system, and your VSC and ABS system will temporarily be out of function.
+When the VSC Light appears on your dashboard, it means there is an issue with your traction control system, and your VSC and ABS will temporarily be out of function.

-The VSC works together with the ABS.
+The VSC works with the ABS.
 If you drive under blizzard conditions, the snow can interfere with the ABS sensors, prompting the check VSC system light to turn on.